Liana1708/Web_scraping_companies/README.md

 This scraper imports a list with the names of more than 1000 companies.
 Using Selenium, the loop iterates through each one of the company names, automating the following tasks:

-1- Enter the name of the company on Google.
+1- Type the company's name in the Google search box.

 2- Look for the company's website and click on it.